frozenjava/EvilPortalNano/README.md

 * Create some consistency throughout the UI
 * Add ability to create portals on an SD card and move between SD and Internal storage easily
 * Make white listed and authorized clients IP addresses clickable like SSIDs in PineAP
+* Write up some helpful information so people can just start using the module

 ## Release History